Sampling and Reconstructing Angular Domains with Uniform Arrays: Conclusion

+The performance of the \gls{SARA} proposal has been evaluated against prior art angular sampling and reconstruction techniques, on angular estimation tasks of single and multiple targets. \gls{SARA} consistently outperforms the reconstruction baseline solutions investigated, achieving similar performance as the super-resolution MUSIC algorithm for single impulsive target angular estimation, with the additional advantage of important savings in computational complexity.
+Moreover, our proposed \gls{DFT}-based interpolation lowers the required complexity of interpolation below the sub-optimal cubic spline baseline, without any distortion in the reconstruction.
+We have shown that \gls{SARA} even approaches the Cram\'er-Rao lower bound approximation of angular estimation achievable with fully digital beamforming at high \gls{SNR}.

+When considering multiple targets, \gls{SARA} improves the \gls{LAD} \gls{RMSE} at high target separation compared to reconstruction and super-resolution baselines, especially at high \gls{SNR}.
+For closer targets, MUSIC offers better resolution capabilities due to is super-resolution properties, but experiences higher false alarm rates and exhibits a severe performance degradation in mid to high noise scenarios.
+Compared to the cubic reconstruction algorithm, \gls{SARA} yields gains with regard to multi-target resolution and \gls{LAD} \gls{RMSE}, while keeping false alarms at an arbitrary desired level.

+In our \gls{2D} imaging example, \gls{SARA}'s perfect sampling and reconstruction can avoid the distortion induced by other baselines, which experiences a normalized \gls{RMSE} of $40\%$.

-In future work we plan to leverage \gls{SARA} to showcase its imaging capabilities in an \gls{JCAS} proof of concept, that extends current \gls{5G} hardware deployments by incorporating radar capabilities.
-Moreover, we plan to further analyze \gls{SARA}'s relationship with super-resolution techniques, like MUSIC and ESPRIT, that can improve multiple scatterers' and objects' location estimates.
+In future work, we plan to leverage \gls{SARA} to showcase its imaging capabilities in an \gls{JCAS} proof of concept, that extends current \gls{5G} hardware deployments by incorporating radar capabilities.
+Moreover, we plan to extend the considerations done in this work for narrowband signals to a broadband signal model.